ocelot-collab/ocelot/README.md

 # An Introduction to Ocelot

-Ocelot is a multiphysics simulation toolkit designed for studying FEL and storage ring-based light sources.
-Ocelot is written in Python.
-Its central concept is the writing of python's scripts for simulations with the usage of Ocelot's modules and functions and the standard Python libraries.
+Ocelot is a multiphysics simulation toolkit designed for studying Free Electron Lasers (FEL) and storage ring-based light sources.
+Implemented in Python, Ocelot caters to researchers seeking the flexibility provided by high-level languages like Matlab and Python.
+Its core principle revolves around scripting beam physics simulations in Python, utilizing Ocelot's modules and extensive collection of Python libraries.

+Users developing high-level control applications can greatly accelerate development by using physics models from Ocelot and Python graphics libraries such as [PyQt](http://pyqt.sourceforge.net/Docs/PyQt5/) and [PyQtGraph](http://www.pyqtgraph.org/) to create a GUI.

+Developing machine learning (ML) applications for accelerators can also benefit from using Ocelot, as many popular ML frameworks are written in Python.
+Ocelot provides a seamless connection between physics and ML methods, making it easier to integrate physical accelerator simulators with machine learning algorithms.

-Ocelot includes following main modules:
+## Ocelot main modules:

 * **Charged particle beam dynamics module (CPBD)**
     - optics
     - tracking